Robust statistical modeling of monthly rainfall: The minimum density power divergence approach

-There, just like the cases of lognormal distribution, here also we expect the optimum $\alpha$ values to be in the range $[0.1, 0.5]$.
-In fact, by minimizing the CVMD values, we get the optimal $\alpha$ for these four subdivision-month pairs as 0.2658, 0.2301, 0.2476 and 0.2061, respectively, with the corresponding CVMDs being 0.0012, 0.0014, 0.0033 and 0.0010, respectively.
-The corresponding MDPDE estimates of the shape and the rate parameter pairs $(a, b)$ are (2.9168, 0.0026), (3.2054, 0.0017), (1.5793, 0.0207) and (2.1721, 0.0150), respectively, which are clearly larger than the respective MLEs.
-Recall that the mean and variance of a Weibull($a, b$) distribution are $b^{-1}\Gamma(1 + 1/a)$ and $b^{-2}[\Gamma(1 + 2/a) - \Gamma^2(1 + 1/a)]$, respectively.
-Based on the MLEs, the means for the four cases are 365.0842, 577.2223, 58.9457 and 65.9042, respectively, while based on the MDPDEs with optimal $\alpha$, these means become 348.1964, 532.9209, 43.4610 and 59.1287, respectively.
-Thus, the (optimum) MDPDE shifts the fitted Weibull densities towards zero by removing the effect of the outliers on the right tail.
-Further the variances for these four cases are 23542.0980, 61483.7960, 2710.5810 and 1711.4720, respectively, based on the MLEs, whereas they reduces to 16842.8240, 33313.1305, 792.1322 and 823.5878, respectively, based on the MDPDEs at the optimal $\alpha$.
-Thus, we see that the MLE overestimates the model variance due to the presence of outliers, which is also corrected via the proposed approach using the optimum MDPDE.
+Similar to the example cases for the lognormal distribution, we again expect $\alpha^\ast$ values to be between 0.1 and 0.5.
+All four WD values are substantially smaller than the respective WDs based on MLE and LME.
+The MDPDE estimates for $\alpha = \alpha^\ast$ are larger than the respective MLEs as well as LMEs.
+The mean and SD of a Weibull($a, b$) distributed random variable are $b^{-1}\Gamma(1 + 1/a)$ and $b^{-1}[\Gamma(1 + 2/a) - \Gamma^2(1 + 1/a)]^{1/2}$, respectively; based on MLEs, the means for the four cases are 1.0742, 1.0725, 1.6322, and 1.1513, respectively, while based on the MDPDEs with $\alpha = \alpha^\ast$, these means become 1.0158, 0.9996, 1.0540, and 1.0191, respectively.
+The respective means based on LME are 1.0743, 1.0730, 1.6164, and 1.1424, which are close to the means based on MLE.
+Thus, the (optimum) MDPDE shifts the fitted Weibull densities toward zero by removing the effect of the outliers on the right tail.
+Further, the SDs based on MLE for these four cases are 0.4422, 0.4522, 1.4523, and 0.6912, respectively, and the SDs based on LME for the respective cases are 0.4079, 0.3931, 1.4924, and 0.6139; except for the third case, LME provides less SD compared to MLE.
+Based on the MDPDEs at $\alpha=\alpha^\ast$ values, SDs reduce to 0.3717, 0.3484, 0.5763, and 0.4599, respectively.
+Thus, we see that MLE and LME both overestimate the model variance in the presence of outliers, which is corrected via the proposed approach using the optimum MDPDE. }